 Why this book?
 Why now?

 - a personal experience of communism

 - a divided Europe

 - a question

 - a movie

 A personal experience of communism

 We often take our freedom of self-expression for granted.
 I don’t.
-I grew up in a dictatorship, without even knowing it — at first — and as a child I witnessed one of the bloodiest falls of communism in European history in my home town.
+I grew up in a dictatorship, without even knowing it — at first — and as a child I witnessed, in my home town, one of the bloodiest falls of communism in European history.

 My grandfather — a poet and lover of words whom I’ve never met in person — was a political prisoner at the rise of communism, decades before that.
 His story put an enormous strain on my family history; this story and its aftermath are something we are still dealing with, in both visible and less visible ways, and constitute the main topic of my current book Our Voices.